George Gabet: Life and education

 Born into a family of nine in Fort Wayne, Indiana, Gabet attended St. Charles Borromeo and Bishop Dwenger High School in his hometown.

 After high school Gabet studied at Ball State University in Muncie, Indiana, earning a Bachelor of Science degree, where he double-majored in medical technology and microbiology.
 After graduating, Gabet worked as a medical technologist for the American Red Cross for five years.
-During this time, he also pursued a master's degree at Indiana University-Purdue University.
+During this time, he also pursued a master's degree at Indiana University–Purdue University Indianapolis.

 Vocation and seminary

-Gabet initially did not plan to become a priest, envisioning a life with a wife and many children, but several what he would call coincidences led him toward the priesthood.
-One of these incidents was a significant moment that occurred at the 20th anniversary Mass for Monsignor Edward Hession, where Hession expressed a wish for a priestly vocation from his time at the parish.
+Gabet initially did not plan to become a priest, instead preferring a life with a wife and children.
+What Gabet calls coincidences led him toward the priesthood.
+One of these was an incident that occurred at the 20th anniversary Mass for Monsignor Edward Hession, at which Hession expressed a wish for a priestly vocation from his time at the parish.
 An elderly woman then "turned around, she turned back to the front and then very slowly, turned around and faced me" before she would point at Gabet and declared she thought he was that vocation.
 This incident left a strong impression on Gabet.

 Around the same time, Gabet's parents became involved with the League of St. Anthony, which advocated for the Traditional Latin Mass.
-Gabet attended a Latin Mass at Sacred Heart Parish in Fort Wayne and was impressed by its beauty, even though he did not know the verbal responses.
-He found that his prayer life improved "immensely" through the reverence of the Latin Mass, noting that he could participate better interiorly and sing along with certain parts without knowing all the words.
+Gabet attended a Latin Mass at Sacred Heart Parish in Fort Wayne.
+He remarked that his prayer life improved with the Latin Mass.

 Gabet's involvement in the pro-life movement and a Saturday evening men's prayer group also influenced his faith.
-Already devoted to Mary, he was introduced to the Priestly Fraternity of St. Peter (FSSP), a religious order formed in 1988 in response to Pope John Paul II's Ecclesia Dei, specifically dedicated to the Latin Mass.
-When a friend planned to host an FSSP priest to encourage vocations, Gabet was the only one who showed up, despite his prior intentions for marriage and a family.
+He was introduced to the Priestly Fraternity of Saint Peter, a religious order formed in 1988 in response to Pope John Paul II's Ecclesia Dei.
+When a friend planned to host an FSSP priest to encourage vocations, Gabet was the only one who attended.

-Another pivotal experience for Gabet was the Summer of Mercy in Wichita, Kansas, a large pro-life movement, where he realized he needed to dedicate himself to "God's work full-time".

 In 1991, Gabet entered St. Peters Seminary, the FSSP international seminary in Wigratzbad, Germany.
-He only had a basic understanding of French, one of the seminary's languages of instruction, and was advised to perform a daily Way of the Cross to aid his studies.
-Wigratzbad is also a pilgrimage site to Mary, aligning with his existing devotion.
+He had only a basic understanding of French, one of the seminary's languages of instruction, and was advised to perform a daily Way of the Cross to aid his studies.